 Nothing in this Act affects any proceedings for a fine or penalty under the enactments relating to mines, factories, or workshops, or the application of such a fine or penalty.

-[Section 313, formerly section 191, renumbered as section 313 by No. 42 of 2004 s.
+[Section 313, formerly section 191, renumbered as section 313: No. 42 of 2004 s.
 154(1).]

 314. WorkCover WA may specify form of sending information